dmitry-ed-gusev/courts-infoservice/README.md

 CIS project consists of several modules:

-- Data Scraper and Parser
+- CIS :: Data Scraper and Parser
-- Telegram Bot
+- CIS :: Telegram Bot
-- Web UI
+- CIS :: Web UI

 See detailed descriptions of the mentioned modules below.

 ### Data Scraper and Parser

 Perform scraping necessary data from various data sources - courts web sites.
-See detailed info about Scraper and Parser [here](/court_cases_scraper/SCRAPER.md)
+See detailed info about Scraper and Parser [here](/courts-scraper/SCRAPER.md)

 ### Telegram Bot

 Telegram Bot is the essential part of the CIS project.
-See detailed info [here](/telegram-bot/TELE-BOT.md)
+See detailed info [here](/courts-tele-bot/TELE-BOT.md)

 ### Web UI

 Simple web interface (site) for visualisation of data.
-See detailed info [here](/web-ui/WEB-UI.md)
+See detailed info [here](/courts-web-ui/WEB-UI.md)

 ## Project Technical Details